 But there are plenty of other things you can analyze on Facebook.
-Like (if you run a Facebook Page, you can, for example, analyze your reach and impressions.
+If you run a Facebook Page, you can, for example, analyze your reach and impressions.

 Reach in social media – what is it?

 Fortunately, no matter which social media channel you run, reach is usually defined similarly on each of them.
 It is a number of people that saw your content, whether it appeared organically on their news feeds, shared or commented by their friends or it was an effect of a paid campaign.
 The greater the reach, the higher the number of people that saw your content – it’s that simple.